 Ron Bauman: Thanks for taking the time to speak with us this morning.

 Ron Bauman: So we’re here at NextFab South Philadelphia in your project space for Tozuda.
 Why don’t you tell us a little bit about yourself?

 Jessie Garcia: Yeah, a little bit about myself?
-Name’s Jessie Garcia.
+My name’s Jessie Garcia.
 I’m the CEO and founder of Tozuda and we manufacture head impact sensors for concussion awareness.
-But I guess before I got into all of this, I was an athlete my whole life, I love playing sports and realized there was a big need for people to know when they get hit to hard, especially know they have a concussion.
+But I guess before I got into all of this, I was an athlete my whole life, I love playing sports and realized there was a big need for people to know when they get hit too hard, especially know they have a concussion.